yanofsky/nicar18-landsat/README.md

 10. Switch back to the RGB view in the histogram and pull the middle of the white line up

+Using this method will remove all of the geographic metadata from your image.
+[Here is a way to get it back](https://gis.stackexchange.com/a/108703) using the command line tool GDAL.

 ## On the command line with landsat-util

 1. Open up the command line and navigate to the folder with your images